What is post-COVID (or long-COVID) condition?

 - Symptoms may fluctuate or relapse.

-- Common symptoms include fatigue, shortness of breath, cognitive dysfunction but also others and generally have an impact on everyday functioning.
+- Common symptoms include fatigue, shortness of breath, and cognitive dysfunction but also others, and generally have an impact on everyday functioning.

 - Some people report that their symptoms reduce their productivity, affect their quality of life, make it difficult to work, and properly care for themselves.